XoanOuteiro/caliper/README.md

 Project by XoanOuteiro @ The Smoking GNU (thesmokinggnu.org)

+The Caliper Suite helps pentesters and system administrators identify potential weaknesses in Web Application Firewalls (WAFs), offering insights into how attackers might exploit underlying vulnerabilities.

 There´s an article on this apps usage at my webpage:

 [WAF Benchmarking With Caliper.py](https://xoanouteiro.dev/posts/es_caliper_waf_benchmarking/)

 ## THIS IS A WIP!!!
 Cloned versions may not be usable, stable versions will be on the releases tab.